 Legal Services – For Slip and Fall Injury Victims Throughout Hidalgo County

 Edinburg Slip And Fall Lawyer – Diligently Representing Clients For Over A Decade

-- The award-winning attorneys of Brasure Law Firm have been representing construction injury victims since 2006.
+- The award-winning lawyers of Brasure Law Firm have been representing construction injury victims since 2006.

-- When you work with a top lawyer, you won’t have pay unless you win.
+- When you work with a reputable lawyer, you won’t have pay unless you win.

 - Our lawyers are some of the best in Hidalgo County.